yuhao92/yuhao92.github.io/_pages/teaching.md

 ## Student Mentoring

-I typically supervise one to three Master's students each semester for projects or theses.
+I typically supervise one to three Master's students each Spring semester for their semester projects or theses.

 ### Previous Mentored Students